CHANNA MASALA

 NOTES

 • You can use 4 Tbsp. of tomato paste instead of tomatoes.
-Remember that when the tomato paste tube is opened, the line has to be used within 4 weeks.
-If they keep longer, the tomato paste becomes bitter as it sits.
+Remember that when the tomato paste tube is opened, it must be used within 4 weeks.
+If it is kept longer, the tomato paste will become bitter as it sits.

 • The onion-to-tomato proportion is just right.
 No need to change that.